Lynn Dickey: Green Bay Packers

 In 1976, he was traded to the Green Bay Packers in exchange for John Hadl.
 His Packers career got off to a rocky start.
 Dickey suffered a broken leg in 1977, causing him to miss two full calendar years.
 But by 1980 he was back as the starter.
 Dickey led the Packers to the 16-team playoffs in the strike-shortened 1982 season.
 The Packers won the opening round after Dickey went 19 of 26 (73%) for 286 yards with 4 touchdowns and no interceptions in a 41–16 triumph over the St. Louis Cardinals.
 Green Bay was eliminated the following week by the Dallas Cowboys in the divisional round after Dickey went 24 of 37 for 274 yards with 1 touchdown and 3 interceptions as the team fell 37–26.

 Perhaps the high point of Dickey's NFL career came in 1983 when he powered the Packers' offense to a then-team record 429 points.
 His 4,458 yards that season served as the team record until being surpassed by Aaron Rodgers in 2011 and threw a career-best 32 touchdowns, the most in the NFL in 1983.

+According to sportswriter Alex Rubenstein of SB Nation, Dickey's back-to-back performances on Sept.
+4 and 11 of the 1983 season were the greatest by an NFL quarterback through a two-game stretch throughout the first 98 NFL seasons.
+If a QB rating were not artificially capped at 158.3, Dickey's rating across those two games would have been 164.1, a mark not reached again across multiple games until Peyton Manning in the 2003 playoffs; the first to surpass that mark in the regular season across two games was Patrick Mahomes in 2018.
+In the two games, a 41-38 win over the Houston Oilers followed by a 21-25 loss to the Pittsburgh Steelers, Dickey completed 41 of his 51 passes for 623 yards with eight touchdowns and 1 interception.

 Dickey was named second-team All-NFC behind Joe Theismann.
 Dickey's Packers had beaten Theismann's Super Bowl champion Washington Redskins in a thrilling Monday Night Football game earlier that season (Washington kicker Mark Moseley missed a field goal in the closing seconds, preserving the Packers' 48–47 win).
-The game is included in NFL Network's program "Top Ten Quarterback Duels".
+The game is included in NFL Network's program "Top Ten Quarterback Duels."